sparkflows/fire-tools/README.md

 This repository contains scripts for the following tools:

 * Docker file
-* Script for automating CI/CD etc.
+* Scripts for automating CI/CD etc.